dirac-institute/sorcha/docs/installation.rst

    mamba install -c conda-forge sorcha

-You can install ``Sorcha`` via from pypi using pip, but installation via  conda/mamba is recommended.
+You can install ``Sorcha`` via from PyPi using pip, but installation via  conda/mamba is recommended.

 If using pip::